 Louisville’s Energy Project Assessment District (EPAD) program is a tool that allows property owners to repay private loans for energy efficiency, renewable energy and water conservation measures through a voluntary assessment administered by the Jefferson County Sheriff in the same manner as a property tax bill.
 The program allows property owners to secure more favorable financing terms than with traditional financing mechanisms.
 Through the EPAD program, property owners may also finance up to 100 percent of an eligible project’s cost.
+To see a case study of Louisville's first EPAD project, click here.

 A full list of eligibility requirements, including example projects, is included in the EPAD Program Manual.